dreamerslab/forum.coke/doc/relation.md

 ## Notification

 ### create
+- mark new record
-- add 1 to user's unread_notifs
+- add to user
+- debug message

 ### update
 no such action